Our Team

 Research Assistant

-Kaila is a second year student studying psychology at Western University.
-She is interested in the development and progression of relationships, as well as how one’s personality affects what they look for in a partner.
-In her pass time, she enjoys walks with her dogs, reading, and spending time with family.
+Kaila is a fourth year student studying psychology at Western university, eager to continue into her Master’s.
+She is interested in the development and progression of relationships, as well as relationship topics within the LGBTQIA+ community.
+In her free time she enjoys walks with her dogs, yoga classes and reading.

 Research Assistant